Anne Clark (poet)

-Anne Charlotte Clark (born 14 May 1960) is an English poet, singer and songwriter.
+Anne Charlotte Clark (born 14 May 1960) is an English poet, spoken word artist, singer and songwriter.
+Her music is often backed by electronic music, but later she began working with an acoustic band.
 Her first album, The Sitting Room, was released in 1982, and she has released over a dozen albums since then.

-Her poetry work with experimental musicians occupies a region bounded roughly by electronic, dance (techno applies on occasion) and possibly avant-garde genres, with varying hard as well as romantic and orchestral styles.

-Clark is mainly a spoken word artist.
-Many of her lyrics deal critically with the imperfections of humanity, everyday life, and politics.
-Especially in her early works she created a gloomy, melancholy atmosphere bordering on weltschmerz.
-She has been considered one of the pioneers in the spoken-word music genre, as well as being acclaimed for her synth-pop and new wave music, especially across Europe.

 Early life

 Clark was born the daughter of a Roman Catholic Irish mother, Cecilia, and a mixed Scottish and Welsh Protestant father, Herbert.
 She has one brother, John and mentions in her spoken biography Notes Taken Traces Left that her mother also had another son who died shortly after being born.
 Clark recollects her childhood in her spoken biography as being "troubled but loving at the same time".
 At the age of 16, she left school.
 She took various jobs, one of which was as a nurse in a psychiatric hospital.

-Clark then worked at a local record store (and label), Bonaparte Records.
-Punk rock was finding its way into London's music scene and matched her emotions.
+She then worked at a local record store and label, Bonaparte Records in Bromley.
+Joining the early punk scene, she started booking events at Warehouse Theatre, putting on music, poetry, and comedy.

-Clark became involved with the Warehouse Theatre, an independently financed stage for bands, that was low on cash.
-Although the theatre's owners initially objected to the strange, pierced punk scene characters and their leather outfits, she was able to successfully arrange the program.
 Clark managed to fill the theatre with artists like Paul Weller, Linton Kwesi Johnson, French & Saunders, The Durutti Column, Ben Watt (who later became a member of Everything But The Girl), and many others.

 She experimented with music and lyrics herself and first appeared on stage in Richard Strange's Cabaret Futura with Depeche Mode.

-Clark worked with Paul Weller to help set up Riot Stories.
-He had put up an article about helping young writers that were unable to be signed up to major record labels.
-Clark said that at first the relationship was troubled due to him not replying to her letters.
-She announced "After a pretty heated letter calling out his rudeness, I received one back in the same tone."
-Clark subsequently said that the relationship ended up being a strong one, which still exists today.
+By the early 80's she was performing poetry backed by a band called A Cruel Memory.

+Working with Paul Weller, she helped to set up his Riot Stories publishing imprint, and was part of putting together Hard Lines, an anthology of new authors for Faber & Faber.